a-dietrich/SEGA-Genesis-Demos/tf2/README.md

 <img src="images/Title_Composition.png" alt="Layer Composition">
 </p>

 The official Genesis version of Thunder Force II does actually a great job at replicating the original, but I wanted to sees how close we could come to the X68000.
 The demo title screen uses more colors on screen than the others.
-To render it, the Genesis makes use of horizontal raster interrupts, which allow for setting a new color of the text gradient in each scan line.
+To render it, the code makes use of horizontal raster interrupts, which allow for setting a new color of the text gradient in each scan line.

 <p align="center">
 <img src="images/Thunder_Force_II_Genesis.png" alt="Thunder Force II Genesis" width="320">